 The scars remain.

-It’s four years later, but large swaths of forest, burned in November 2016, have yet to heal.
+It’s nearly five years later.
+But large swaths of the forest that burned in November of 2016 have yet to heal.

 They will heal eventually.
-As more years pass, green growth will envelop the deadwood, and the path raging inferno – infernos really – took as they burned every bit of fuel they could reach will be erased.
+As more years pass, green growth will envelop the deadwood.

 Some scars heal with the passage of time.
 Others, however, stay with us.

-The unholy concoction of conditions created a perfect storm, a screaming monster of flame and heat and terror that moved swiftly, unpredictably and overwhelmed responses.
+The unholy concoction of conditions created a perfect storm.
+It was a screaming monster of flame and heat and terror that moved swiftly and unpredictably.

-The fires caught local and federal officials unprepared, claimed the lives of 14 people and caused millions in damages.
+The fires caught local and federal officials unprepared.
+The fire claimed the lives of 14 people and caused millions in damages.

-Just watching the video is harrowing, I can’t imagine living it.
+Simply watching the video is harrowing.
+I can’t imagine living it.

 Two boys were arrested, but charges were later dropped

-Because of the size of the fire, because of the damage it inflicted, because of footage like Luciano’s and because of Gatlinburg’s place as an internationally known tourist destination, the fire was big news.
+Because of the size of the fire, because of the damage it inflicted, the fire was big news.

-With that interest came an amazing outpouring of financial support and, of course, a natural interest in what had caused the disaster in the first place.
+With that interest came an amazing outpouring of financial support and, of course, a natural interest in what caused the disaster.

 When two juveniles were arrested on December 7 and charged with aggravated arson, many people assumed they had the answer.

-However, by the time those charges were dropped six months later, many had lost focus on the fire while others were angry that the boys would not face punishment.
+However, by the time those charges were dropped six months later, many had lost focus on the fire.
+Others were angry that the boys would not face punishment.